The questions Mark Zuckerberg didn't answer for European Parliament

 Mark Zuckerberg was saved by the bell at the European Parliament on Tuesday.

-The Facebook CEO sat through about an hour of questions from members of Parliament, and then only about 25 minutes answering them.
+The Facebook CEO sat through about an hour of questions from members of the group, and then spent only about 25 minutes answering them.
 The format for Zuckerberg's testimony in Brussels was a stark contrast from his appearance on Capitol Hill in April.
-Instead of answering each question immediately after, Zuckerberg was able to wait until the end to answer them all together.
+Instead of answering each question immediately, Zuckerberg was able to wait until the end to answer them all together.

-He didn't exactly go through answering every single concern about privacy regulations, antitrust laws or protecting elections in his responses, much to the frustration of several Parliament members.
+In his responses, he didn't exactly go through answering every single concern about privacy regulations, antitrust laws or protecting elections, much to the frustration of several Parliament members.
 Zuckerberg ended the session telling Parliament, "I want to be sensitive to time because we are 15 minutes over."

 But members of Parliament didn't care about time limits.
 They wanted answers.